-A review of the City of Lawrence housing policy indicates there are no institutional barriers to obtain affordable housing.
-The city has adopted the 2015 International Codes (Building, Residential, Fire, Energy, Mechanical, Plumbing and Fuel Gas) and the 2014 National Electrical Code.
-The 2015 International Property Maintenance Code that has been adopted as the minimum housing code is similar to the requirements of HUD's Housing Quality Standards.
+The city has adopted the 2018 International Code Council construction codes (Building, Residential, Fire, Energy, Mechanical, Plumbing and Fuel Gas) and the 2017 National Electrical Code.
+The 2018 International Property Maintenance Code that has been adopted as the minimum housing code is similar to the requirements of HUD's Housing Quality Standards.
 The minimum housing code standards are enforced through the city's rental licensing program, which requires all rental dwelling units in the city to be annually licensed, with a minimum representative sample of a licensed property owner's total rental dwelling unit portfolio inspected by the city every three years (27 rental program minimum life safety and maintenance standards are enforced under the rental program in addition to the city's minimum housing code standards).
 All code standard deficiencies identified during rental program inspections must be promptly corrected to maintain the required license, and noncomplying owners are prosecuted in municipal court when corrections are not resolved, and a license is not maintained.
 All other minimum housing code standards compliance is enforced on a complaint basis.
-The city does not impose rent controls or impact fees.
+The city does not impose rent controls.
 Regulations that are designed to protect the health, safety, and welfare of citizens may affect the cost of housing.
 However, these regulations are not designed to discourage the availability of affordable housing.
-Therefore, the City of Lawrence does not propose actions or reform steps to remove or restructure such policies in the coming five-year period.

-Lawrence has formed an Affordable Housing Advisory Board which is charged with administering the City's Housing Trust Fund, which is funded under the Capital Improvement Plan.
+Lawrence has formed an Affordable Housing Advisory Board which is charged with administering the City's Housing Trust Fund, which is funded under the Capital Improvement Plan and a sales tax.
 They are asked to advise the City Commission on affordable housing policy, recommend funding of the Trust Fund as well as the allocations from the Trust Fund, and to develop an affordable housing strategy.